Larry Weldon: Professional career

-Baseball

-While playing in the Dixie League, Weldon also played Major League Baseball (MLB) as a pitcher under the moniker "Larry Jacobs".
+While playing in the Dixie League, Weldon also played Minor League Baseball (MiLB) as a pitcher under the moniker "Larry Jacobs".
 He took the assumed name because he was under contract to the St. Louis Cardinals and didn't want the owners to know he was playing football.
 He also used this name with the San Diego Padres.
-He played for the Spartansburg Spartans, the Cardinals' farm team in the South Atlantic (Sally) League.
+Among other teams, he played for the Spartanburg Spartans, a Cardinals' farm team in the South Atlantic (Sally) League.

-NFL

 Weldon played in the National Football League (NFL) for the Washington Redskins in 1944-1945.
 He was the backup quarterback behind future Hall of Fame quarterback Sammy Baugh.

-American Football League

 After playing with the Redskins, Weldon played for the Wilmington Clippers of the American Football League in 1946.
 He returned as coach for the Clippers in 1949, after a brief stint as an assistant coach at West Virginia University.

 Coaching career

 After retiring from professional football, Weldon became a high school football coach.
-He was the head football coach at Cradock High School in Portsmouth, Virginia for 19 seasons (now Woodrow Wilson High School), then stepped down in 1969 to become the athletic director, a position he held until 1972.
+He was the head football coach at Cradock High School in Portsmouth, Virginia, for 19 seasons (now Woodrow Wilson High School), then stepped down in 1969 to become the athletic director, a position he held until 1972.
 He then resigned to become a principal in Lunenburg County, Virginia.
 He also coached at Bishopville High School in Bishopville, South Carolina, Hargrave Military Academy, and Presbyterian College.

 In 1946, Weldon hired Art Baker as Sumter High School's B Team head coach, which was Baker's first coaching position.
 Baker went on to be the head coach of the Furman (1973–1977), The Citadel (1978–1982) and East Carolina (1985–1988) college football programs.
 In 1948, Weldon was chosen to be the head coach of "Lower State" team in the first annual South Carolina high school football all-star game, which they won.

 Personal life

 Weldon was married with four children.
-He died on August 17, 1990 in Virginia Beach, Virginia.
+He died on August 17, 1990, in Virginia Beach, Virginia.